facebook/react-native-website/website/blog/2025-10-08-react-native-0.82.md

 <!--alex ignore just retext-equality-->

 Before, native components provided React Native-specific objects with just a handful of methods like `measure` and `setNativeProps`.
-After this release, they will provide [nodes implementing a subset of the DOM API](https://reactnative.dev/docs/element-nodes) that allow traversing the UI tree, measuring layout, etc. as they do on Web, e.g.:
+After this release, they will provide [nodes implementing a subset of the DOM API](https://reactnative.dev/docs/element-nodes) to traverse the UI tree, measure layout, and more as on Web.
+For example:

 ```jsx
 function MyComponent(props) {